Aveglia/vAMPirus/README.md

 [![release](https://img.shields.io/github/v/release/Aveglia/vAMPirus?label=release&logo=github)](https://github.com/Aveglia/vAMPirus/releases/latest)

 ## RECENT UPDATES:
+10/23/2023 -> vAMPirus manuscript is currently in revision in Molecular Ecology Resources and there are plans to update the framework within the next year.
+Please note to run the vAMPirus.nf script you will not be able to use the most recent version of Nextflow (v23).
+You can download version 22 and it will run perfectly fine still.
+As always, please let us know if you run into any issues.

 2/9/23 -> vAMPirus preprint has been released, check it out here: https://www.authorea.com/users/584435/articles/623635-vampirus-a-versatile-amplicon-processing-and-analysis-program-for-studying-viruses

 1/20/23 -> We have created the vAMPirus Analysis Repository community on Zenodo for everyone to upload their non-read files used for their vAMPirus analyses.
 This is an initiative to increase shareability and reproducibility of virus amplicon sequencing analyses.